JSJ9/Mobile_App_Dev_TECC_E/README.md

 MARCH 2023 - MAY 2023

 This repository is a compilation of the different mobile app projects I have worked on.
-Some of the languages used include Xcode, React Native, and MIT Android App Inventor.
+Some of the languages used include Swift and some IDE's used include Xcode, MIT Android App Inventor, and other online compilers.